evan-trommer/QuEP/README.md

 `sim.EField` and `sim.BForce` refers to a subprogram from `/include/simulations/`, where each file contains *unique* functions for reading out data from pre-generated electromagnetic field files; plasma density, frequency, and time values; boundary conditions of the plasma cell; and the `EField`, `BForce`, and `BField` functions.

-To add a new set of simulation data, create a file within the simulations directory, then add the initalization condition to `main.py` (~Line 74), as well as any plotting scripts in use.
+To add a new set of simulation data, create a file within the simulations directory, then add the initalization condition to `main.py` (near Line 74), as well as any plotting scripts in use.
 The new file absolutely MUST include the functions `getTime`, `getBoundCond`, `EField`, and `BForce`.
 Other functions, such as `getPlasDensity` and `getPlasFreq`, are used in plotting results, but not running QuEP itself.

 ### Comments